 Scientists at the Institute for Quantum Computing (IQC) at the University of Waterloo have captured the first images of ultrafast photons that are energy-time entangled.
 The new technique will have direct applications for quantum cryptography and communication protocols, including the possibility for establishing highly secure communication channels over long distances.

-“This technique will allow us to explore all sorts of quantum effects that were inaccessible because the detectors were simply too slow,” said Jean-Phillipe MacLean, lead author of the study and a PhD candidate in Waterloo's Faculty of Science.
+“This technique will allow us to explore all sorts of quantum effects that were inaccessible because the detectors were simply too slow,” said Jean-Philippe MacLean, lead author on the study and a PhD candidate in the Department of Physics and Astronomy in the Faculty of Science.

 To capture one of the shortest quantum events possible, the researchers used a technique known as optical gating.
 Similar to the way Harold Edgerton used high-speed strobe lights to capture some of the most iconic images of the 20th century, the device uses short pulses of light to image the photons in time.
 This technique allowed the researchers to surpass the limitations in current detectors and measure entangled pairs of photons with a resolution below one trillionth of a second.

 “In the last 10 to 20 years, researchers have been interested in exploring and exploiting energy-time entanglement for communication,” said MacLean.
 “By being able to measure ultrafast entangled photons, our measurement technique opens the door to exploiting entanglement in a whole new regime.”

 Energy-time entanglement is a feature of quantum light.
 It occurs when a pair of photons are strongly correlated in both their frequency and time of arrival.
 Scientists have been interested in exploiting energy-time entanglement for quantum information, but until now, they lacked the resolution in both energy and time to directly observe it.